ivanxavier7/Fitband-Aggregator/README.md

 In the file  < Configs.py >

 scan_time   -   Search time for BLE devices
-log_limit   -   Number of daily logs to be filtered and sent.
+log_limit   -   Number of daily logs to be filtered and sent
 \
 \
 ## Server